pasgabriele/lora-weather-station/External module/README.md

 then goes in Deep Sleep mode for a configurable time (default is 5 minutes).
 Of couse, the batteries saving necessity affects the weather data update frequency.
 With 5 minutes of Deep Sleep mode you do not have a real time weather situation.
 This is insignificant for some weather data (for example temperature, humdity and preassure) because this measures don't have great variations in 5 minutes, but it could be significant for other weather data (for example wind speed and direction).
 For this reason you can set the Deep Sleep time based on your necessities.

+### Temperature, humidity and pressure measurement
+The temperature, humidity and pressure measurement is provided by BME280 sensor.
+The function used in the firmware is BMEReading: this function tries to begin the BME sensor and if done it reads the data and inserts them in the BMETemperature, BMEHumidity and BMEPressure variables.
+BMEReading function is called every wakeup.

+### UV index measurement
+The UV index measurement is provided by VEML6075 sensor.
+The function used in the firmware is UVReading: this function tries to begin the VEML6075 sensor and if done it reads the data and inserts them in the UVIndex variable.
+UVReading function is called every wakeup.

 ### Wind speed measurement
-The wind speed measurement is derived by:(http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer-wind-speed), (https://github.com/rpurser47/weatherstation) and (https://github.com/switchdoclabs/SDL_Weather_80422).
+The wind speed measurement is derived by: (http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer-wind-speed), (https://github.com/rpurser47/weatherstation) and (https://github.com/switchdoclabs/SDL_Weather_80422).
 It works as following:

-When the External module executes the readWind function, it actives the pulses measurement (via interrupt) for 5 seconds (sample window for wind measurement) (using delay function), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed and gust in this 5 seconds window.
+As describe in Spurkfun Weather Meter Kit datasheet, a wind speed of 2.401km/h causes the switch to close once per second, then the wind speed measurament can be executed counting the numbers of switch closed in a sample time.
+Therefore, when the External module executes the windReading function, it actives the pulses measurement (activing the interrupt) for 5 seconds (sample window for wind measurement), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed and gust in this 5 seconds window. windReading function is called every wakeup.

+### Battery voltage measurement
+The battery voltage measurement is provided by batteryLevel function.
+It reads the analog value from the PIN connected to battery and converts this raw value in voltage measurement.
+The analog value is a AVG on 8 consecutive reads. batteryLevel function is called every wakeup.

+### Json string creation

+### LoRa connection and send

 ### Requirements
 To compile correctly the source code is required to install the following board and libraries from PlatformIO interface in Atom: